 5001.001.001.007 Development of Graded Alloy Transitions for High-Mach Systems

-GRaded Alloy Transition Development (GRATD) employs Integrated Computational Materials Engineering (ICME).
+Graded Alloy Transition Development (GRATD) employs Integrated Computational Materials Engineering (ICME).

 Problem